Alexander Jannaeus: Family

 Alexander Jannaeus was the third son of John Hyrcanus by his second wife.
 When Aristobulus I, Hyrcanus' son by his first wife, became king, he deemed it necessary for his own security to imprison his half-brother.
 Aristobulus died after a reign of one year.
-Upon his death in 103 BCE, his widow Salome Alexandra had Alexander and his brothers released from prison.
+Upon his death in 103 BCE, his widow had Alexander and his brothers released from prison.
 One of these brothers is said to have unsuccessfully sought the throne.

-Alexander, as the oldest living brother, had the right not only to the throne, but also to Salome, the widow of his deceased brother, who had died childless.
-Although she was thirteen years older than him, he married her in accordance with the Jewish law of levirate marriage.
-By her he had two sons: the eldest, Hyrcanus II, became high priest in 62 BCE; and Aristobulus II, who was high priest from 66 – 62 BCE and started a bloody civil war with his brother, ending in his capture by Pompey the Great.
+Alexander's wife and queen was Salome Alexandra.
+By her he had two sons: the eldest, Hyrcanus II, became high priest in 62 BC; and Aristobulus II, who was high priest from 66 – 62 BCE and started a bloody civil war with his brother, ending in his capture by Pompey the Great.

 Like his brother, Alexander was an avid supporter of the aristocratic priestly faction known as the Sadducees.
 His wife Salome however came from a Pharisaic family.
 Her brother was Simeon ben Shetach, a Pharisee leader.
 Salome was therefore more sympathetic to their cause, and protected them throughout Alexander’s turbulent reign.

 Like his father, Alexander served as high priest.
 This raised the ire of the Pharisees, who insisted that these two offices should not be combined.
 They also said that Alexander was not allowed to serve as high priest, because his mother had been captured and raped in Modi'in.
 This infuriated the king and led him to turn against the Pharisees, and he persecuted them until his death.